openeuropa/oe_webtools/modules/oe_webtools_analytics/README.md

 # OpenEuropa Webtools Analytics

-A Webtools Laco service that provides information on page access to a 3rd party analytics service.
+A Webtools Analytics service that provides information on page access to a 3rd party analytics service.

 ### How it works